Ultimate Guide to Online Poker in Alberta - Is it Legal and Where Can I Play?

 With live poker being stunted by a global pandemic, the province launched its first online gaming site - PlayAlberta.ca.
 However, at the time no poker was added and only slots and lottery were available to play.

-Alberta is expected to follow in the footsteps of Ontario, which was the first Canadian province to establish a legal and regulated online gambling market back in 2022.
+Alberta follows in the footsteps of Ontario, becoming the second province in Canada to launch a regulated market.
+Ontario set the precedence, initially establishing a legal and regulated online gambling market back in 2022.

 Since then, the gaming market in the province has gone from strength to strength, with many of the larger operators opting to launch Ontario-specific platforms for casino games, slots, and poker.
 When it comes to online casinos, these include BetMGM Casino, PokerStars Casino, and JackpotCity Casino.